caenrigen/Calefficient/docs/README.md

 # How it works?

-Calefficient analyzes the events in your Google Calendars and generates statistics sheets and charts on how you spent your time for a given period, e.g. current week or last month.
+Calefficient is a Google Spreadsheet Add-on.
+It analyzes the events in your Google Calendars and generates statistics sheets and charts on how you spent your time for a given period, e.g. current week or last month.

 Schedule and log your activities in your Google Calendar, Calefficient will handle the rest :)